xrdocs/programmability/_blogs/OpenConfig-gNMI.md

 Here, we are passing two additional parameters - '--tls-cert' and '--skip-verify'.

 We can use these paramters with 'Get','Set' and 'Subscribe' functions and leverage TLS with them.

+# Conclusion

+With these clients you can start to interact with device and grow your automation use cases.